ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 (this ID is intentionally modified)

 The next question requires a bit of thinking.
-A validator has a weight, which defines how often it will be selected for decision making.
+A validator has a weight, which defines how often it is going to be selected for decision making.
 You should think ahead of how many validators you want initially to identify a good value here.
 The range is 1 to 100, but the minimum for a Subnet without any validators yet is 20.
 The structure is a bit described at [addSubnetValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) under the